Biomedical Leadership Fellow/"Chief of Staff" Fellowship sponsored by HealthX and the Castleman Disease Collaborative Network

 - Dr. Fajgenbaum will conduct interviews on a rolling basis.

-- The Chief of Staff will begin depending on clinical rotations.
+- The Chief of Staff will begin at a time that depends on clinical rotations.

 If you have any questions, please email Dr. David Fajgenbaum at email@example.com.